Sep 6, 2023

 With private sales, you’re getting an out-of-warranty vehicle or whatever time is left on the original warranty.
 You will not benefit from a dealer-backed or manufacturer-backed certified or extended warranty unless the existing warranties are transferable.

 Is it possible to lease a certified pre-owned car?

 Yes.
 You can lease certified pre-owned vehicles, but they can be harder to come by than brand new car leases.
 Monthly payments tend to be lower than leasing a brand new car for the same term length.
 However, you usually must have good credit if you want to lease a used car.

 Is it possible to finance a CPO vehicle?

 Yes.
 As with leasing, monthly payments on a CPO vehicle typically tend to be less than a brand new car.
 Since certified pre-owned cars are only available through dealerships, you'll be able to apply for finance at the dealership.

 CARFAX Canada is considered an authority in Canada’s CPO programs as they provide free vehicle history reports which include registration, odometer readings, police data, accident data and a lot more.

 Many manufacturers trust CARFAX to provide accurate and comprehensive information on their vehicles, including Toyota, Volvo, Porsche, Nissan, Mercedes-Benz, Honda, GM Canada, Acura, Audi, BMW and more.
 That said, it’s important to note that even if a car has a clean report from a company like CARFAX, it doesn’t mean it hasn’t been in an accident.
 Sometimes, accidents and repairs go unreported, so research and thorough inspection are extremely important!

-Apply today and see what great deals you're eligible for!
+Get pre-approved today and see what great CPO deals you're eligible for!